expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Location of Unsubscribe Links

-When creating a newsletter, the unsubscribe link will be present in the Header, as well as the [Footer](#footer).
+When creating a template, the unsubscribe link will be present in the Header, as well as the [Footer](#footer).
 The unsubscribe link in the header can be disabled (as shown above), but due to CAN/SPAM  Act the unsubscribe link in the footer cannot be removed.
 ExpressPigeon recommends making unsubscribing as easy as possible by keeping both links present, which will also have a positive impact on deliverability.

-If you maintain your own preferences page and really want to remove the ExpressPigeon unsubscribe link from newsletters, please submit a request to [Support](https://expresspigeon.com/support).
+If you maintain your own preferences page and really want to remove the ExpressPigeon unsubscribe link from templates, please submit a request to [Support](https://expresspigeon.com/support).